-- Propaganda is any form of communication misleading in nature designed to influence the opinions, emotions, attitudes or behavior of any group to benefit the sponsor (JP 3-61, 2015).
+- Propaganda is any form of communication that is misleading in nature and designed to influence the opinions, emotions, attitudes or behavior of any group to benefit the sponsor (JP 3-61, 2015).

 - If the goal of communication is not to enhance relationships within an open society, then it is self-serving, nonresponsive, and involved in something other than persuasion (Smith, 2012).

 As you continue with your PA writing, you will see that good writing requires communication planning that considers what you want to happen as the result of your communication.
 This is as critical to your decision-making as knowing with whom you are communicating.
 You need to understand the outcome you want from the message (Treadwell & Treadwell, 2005).

 Broadly speaking, there are three possible outcomes of communication

 Many practitioners use the KAB typology of outcomes to decide the basic purposes of their writing.
 Be aware, however, that although knowledge, attitude and behavior are interrelated, it is a mistake to assume that merely informing people will automatically lead to their being persuaded and changing their behavior.

 The beauty of KAB options is that they are all measurable.
 With before and after surveys, you can assess whether or not targeted audiences have changed their level of knowledge and awareness, attitude or behavior.

 According to Grunig and Hunt (1984), PA writers want readers to do the following: